Rome, Museo Casa di Dante, C 23

 The book's decoration – ascribed to Antonio Grifo (Venice, ca. 1430-1510) – was executed shortly after the printing, in homage to Galeazzo Sanseverino, son of Roberto, commander in chief of the Sforza army, and, since 1496, married to Ludovico il Moro's daughter, Bianca.

-With this exception, nothing else on the history of the volume is known until its appearance on the antiquarian book market in 1927, from where it was purchased by the then Italian minister of Education Pietro Fedele, representing the Italian government, and subsequently offered to the Casa di Dante in Rome.
+With this exception, nothing else about the history of this volume is known up until its appearance on the antiquarian book market in 1927, where it was purchased by the then Italian minister of Education Pietro Fedele, representing the Italian government, and subsequently offered to the Casa di Dante in Rome.
 There it remains today, as "the most precious item" in an already prestigious library.

 Request Info / Price